 Energy Efficient Water Heaters

-Heat pump water heaters look a lot like conventional electric water heaters, but work differently.
-They take in warm air from the room where the water heater is located and use a compressor to transfer that heat to the water in the tank.
+Heat pump water heaters look a lot like conventional electric water heaters but work differently.
+They take in warm air from the space where the water heater is located and use a compressor to transfer that heat to the water in the tank.
 That means they use less energy to do the same amount of work.
-You can get a $500 rebate from Seattle City Light when you buy a qualified heat pump water heater.
-Get your rebate started!

 Heat pump water heaters: